PUTNAM RIVER TRAIL:

 Directions:

-The Putnam River Trail is part of the EAST COAST GREENWAY , a planned biking & hiking route stretching 3,000 miles from Maine to Florida.
+The Putnam River Trail is part of the EAST COAST GREENWAY , a planned biking & hiking route stretching 3,000 miles from Maine South, to Florida.
 When complete it will traverse 15 states with a mostly off-road path.

-Note; You may return the way you came or cross the river and loop back along the River Mills Heritage Trail (follow the brown signs), which is what we did.
-Simply turn left down Providence St utilizing the sidewalk and cross over the river.
-Turn left along Church St where you may ride on-road (low traffic) or utilize a narrow sidewalk.
+[Continuing Mileage] Starting from *Providence Street, turn left, West, down Providence St, utilizing the sidewalk and cross over the river.
+Turn left, South, along Church St where you may ride on-road (low traffic) or utilize a narrow sidewalk.
 You'll come to the Putnam Sports Complex at 2.1 miles.
-Pick up the narrow paved trail on your left and take it back to the river.
-Here you'll enjoy good views of a dam and waterfall.
-Follow the trail alongside the river to Bridge St.
+Basketball courts and Skate Park.
+Pick up the narrow paved trail on your left and follow it back to the river.
+Here you'll enjoy good views of a dam.
+Follow the trail, South, alongside the river to Bridge St.

 HH